AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

  1. Subscribe to an Aviatrix AMI via AWS Marketplace.
  2. Launch a Controller instance using the provided CloudFormation Template.
 (Do not launch the Controller instance from AWS EC2 console or Marketplace.)
  3. Go through the Initial Setup.
- 4. Setup a primary account by entering an IAM role-based account.
+ 4. Setup a primary access account.
  5. Start your use case.

 To learn about all the Aviatrix use cases, read the `Aviatrix overview. <http://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html>`_